SanjaPanda/car-plate-detector/README.md

 2. Extrating text from detected images.

 ## Data:
-Data was collected from Kaggle, linked it [here](https://www.kaggle.com/andrewmvd/car-plate-detection). /n This dataset contains 433 images with bounding box annotations of the car license plates within the image.
+Data was collected from Kaggle, linked it [here](https://www.kaggle.com/andrewmvd/car-plate-detection). <br />
+This dataset contains 433 images with bounding box annotations of the car license plates within the image.
-Annotations are provided in the PASCAL VOC format. /n Model for object detection is linked [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md).
+Annotations are provided in the PASCAL VOC format. <br />
+Model for object detection is linked [here](https://github.com_ensorflow/models/blob/master/research/object_detection/g3doc_f2_detection_zoo.md).

 ## Project Architecture:
 Following is the architecture we followed: